ufounicz/MoroApp/README.md

 ### Testing

 There are no tests implemented currently.
 Using some framework to add unit and/or integration tests like JUnit or TestNG in combination with Testcontainers is strongly advised.

-### Sensitive data

-Credentials and other sensitive data should be taken out of the property files and pom and rather passed as an environment variables, which then can be read by Spring.
-This will also be handy when deploying the app in different environments.

 ### Deployment